robert4213/Movie_Recommendation_System/processed_data/README.md

-Due to Method 1 needs to change the path load csv file, so method 2, you can create the databse using Method 1 needs to change the path after downloading the csv file, so in method 2, you can create a new schema by clicking the fourth icon in the upper left corner to create a new schema called 255database, and then right-click on the Tables in 255database in the left schemas and select table data import wizard.
-Finally, just click the downloaded csv file in the file path to import successfully.
+Due to Method 1 needs to change the path load csv file, so method 2, you can create the databse using Method 1 needs to change the path after downloading the csv file, so in method 2, you can create a new schema by clicking the fourth icon in the upper left corner called "create a new schema" database name: 255database.

+And then right-click on the Tables in 255database in the left schemas and select table_data_import_wizard.
+Finally, just click the downloaded csv file in the file path to import successfully